skiptools/skip-ui/README.md

 ### Images

+SkipUI supports loading images from URLs using SwiftUI's `AsyncImage`.
+Our implementation uses the [Coil](https://coil-kt.github.io/coil/) library to download images on Android.

-SkipUI currently only supports the `Image(systemName:)` constructor.
+To display a standard SwiftUI `Image`, SkipUI currently only supports the `Image(systemName:)` constructor.
 The table below details the mapping between iOS and Android system images.
 Other system names are not supported.
-Loading images from resources and URLs is also not yet supported.
+Loading images from resources is also not yet supported.
 These restrictions also apply to other components that load images, such as `SwiftUI.Label`.

 In addition to the system images below, you can display any emoji using `Text`.

-If these options do not meet your needs, consider [embedding Compose code](#composeview) directly until resource and URL loading is implemented.
+If these options do not meet your needs, consider [embedding Compose code](#composeview) directly until resource loading is implemented.

 | iOS | Android |
 |---|-------|